Why You Should Get a Master’s in Psychology

 You’re Passionate About Helping Others: Your psychology master’s degree puts you at a great advantage of knowing what to do in different situations, allowing you to become a transformational leader and allow those around you to flourish.
 No matter what your profession is or what industry you work in, your master’s in psychology will always provide you with the ability to help others.
 One of the big advantages for many professionals with this background is that they are able to identify potential psychological problems, build and maintain relationships, and provide useful guidance and advice to help the disadvantaged back on their feet.

 There Are A Variety of Job Opportunities: A psychology degree does not strictly mean your career path leads toward becoming a psychologist.
 Professionals with a master’s in psychology have a wide range of career opportunities to choose from, both within the industry and beyond.
 Many remain in the realm of psychology as researchers or workers in rehabilitation centers.
 But others also find themselves enjoying careers as college instructors and professors, academic advisors, HR managers, case managers, corporate managers, research analysts, and marketing and sales professionals.
-Here’s a list of other positions master’s degree holders obtain.* (*some positions may require additional education or credentials, such as certifications or licensure).

 Additionally, the job outlook is very positive.
 According to the US Bureau of Labor Statistics, there is an expected growth of 22% through the year 2020.